Insights

 I · The Curve We Just Watched

-Three years ago, AI in software engineering meant tab complete.
+Three years ago, software engineering felt like it was shifting again.
 GitHub Copilot suggested the next line.
-Engineers shrugged, accepted maybe a third of the suggestions, and moved on.
+Some engineers accepted maybe a third of the suggestions; others ignored them.
 It was useful.
 It was not transformative.

-Now every CIO is being asked the same question by their board: when does this happen to the rest of the work?
+The question for technology leaders is simple: when does this happen to the rest of enterprise work?

 Figure 01 / the trajectory in question